vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 - `Valla Amp Modeler GPU.vst3`
 - `Valla Amp Modeler GPU.component`

-The bundles require macOS 15.0 or newer and the GPU Audio LTS v2 runtime.
+The bundles require macOS 15.0 or newer.
-They are ad-hoc signed for local development and testing.

 Install the VST3 and Audio Unit in: